Compact 3D Gaussian Splatting For Dense Visual SLAM: Related Work

 \textbf{GS-based SLAM.} Recently, 3D Gaussian Splatting (3DGS)~\cite{3dgs} using 3D Gaussians as primitives for real-time neural rendering.
 3DGS utilizes highly optimized custom CUDA kernels and novel algorithmic approaches, which achieve significant improvements in rendering speed without sacrificing image quality.
-SplaTAM~\cite{splatam}, GS-SLAM~\cite{gsslam}, Gaussian-SLAM~\cite{gsslam2}, Gaussian Splatting SLAM~\cite{gaussianslam} are the pioneer works that successfully combine the advantages of 3D Gaussian Splatting with SLAM.
+There are many pioneer works that successfully combine the advantages of 3D Gaussian Splatting with SLAM such as SplaTAM~\cite{splatam}, GS-SLAM~\cite{gsslam}, MonoGS~\cite{monogs}, Gaussian-SLAM~\cite{gaussianslam}, RTG-SLAM~\cite{rtg-slam}, Photo-SLAM~\cite{photoslam}.
+Some works further improve the scene representation with semantic~\cite{sgsslam,semgauss}, loop closure~\cite{loopsplat}, and structure Manhattan world hypothesis~\cite{structureslam}.
 These methods achieve fast rendering speed and high-fidelity reconstruction performance.
-However, the training speed is relatively slow, which is crucial for SLAM as it is an online operation system.
-Memory and storage usage are also heavy, which makes them difficult to use in real-world scenarios and with handheld devices.
+However, we revisit all the exisiting GS-based methods and observe that the similarity of the 3D Gaussian ellipsoids is really high.
+The memory and storage usage are also heavy in these GS-based SLAM systems, which makes them difficult to use in real-world scenarios and with handheld devices.